 Acupuncture Coorparoo

 Acupuncture is the most well-known aspect of Traditional Eastern Medicine.
 It forms an integral part of our treatment method here at A Pinch of Prevention.
-Peter studied this ancient tradition for 4 years and uses it with great success in his field now.Acupuncture, unlike dry needling, involves the gentle application of fine needles to specific areas of the body.
-This is done to bring positive change to the system or area being treated.
+Peter spent 4 years studying this ancient tradition and has been able to use it with great success in his treatments.Unlike dry needling, the discipline of Acupuncture involves the gentle application of very fine needles into specific areas, or ‘point locations’ on the body, to bring about positive change to the area or system being treated.

 Acupuncture Coorparoo

-From a Traditional Eastern perspective, the body and its diseases were very elegantly described as an imbalance or blockage in the continuous flow of energy that circumnavigates our corporeal body.
-This gentle technique used acupuncture to mechanically clear and stimulate the slow energy flow at the points closest to the body.
+Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
+As a gentle way to stimulate or mechanically clear these slow points of activity, acupuncture played a significant role to make this possible.
+It was applied to precisely placed points on the body that had the most energy.
 These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
 This encourages the area to recover and return to its normal state.

 Book Your Appointment With An Experienced Acupuncturist